 Short-term and long-term effects of ACEi/ARB therapy on COVID-19 risk and outcomes is still unclear (Sommerstein et al. JAHA April 2020).
 The current recommendations from a number of professional societies, is to continue ACEi/ARB therapy during treatment of COVID-19 unless there is a contraindication.
 Furthermore, it is not recommended to start ACEi/ARB therapy explicitly for treatment of clinical sequelae from COVID-19.
 Clinical trials for the use of losartan therapy for COVID-19 are currently underway (Bavishi et al. JAMA Cardiol.
 April 2020).

-While the interim analysis of the results from the National Institute for Allergy and Infectious Disease Adaptive COVID-19 Treatment trial of remdesivir showed a statistically significant improvement in time to recovery as compared to placebo, and a trend toward survival benefit in hospitalized patients, the final analysis with complete data is yet forthcoming.
-While the FDA issued a EUA for the use of remdesivir for the treatment of COVID-19, it is unclear in which exact patient populations this drug will be most helpful.
+The preliminary analysis of the results from the National Institute for Allergy and Infectious Disease Adaptive COVID-19 Treatment trial (ACTT-1) of remdesivir showed a statistically significant improvement in time to recovery as compared to placebo, and a trend toward survival benefit in hospitalized patients who require supplemental oxygen (NEJM May 2020).
+The IDSA presently recommends the use of remdesivir for COVID patients with SpO2 ≤94% on room air, and those who require supplemental oxygen, mechanical ventilation, or ECMO (IDSA COVID Treatment Guidelines).
+The FDA has issued a EUA for the use of remdesivir for the treatment of COVID-19.

 Please take a look at this link for up-to-date recommendations about how resources and space should be managed in ED and ICU settings: University of Washington

 Continue reading “Investigational Therapeutics” for information on the scientific basis for many of these experimental therapies.

 How do you personally balance the benefits vs risks of high flow nasal oxygen delivery?
 Would you use this treatment modality?
 In which situations?